 3.1 First article.
-When specified in the contract or purchase order, a sample shall be subjected to first article inspection (see 4.4, 6.1, and 6.3).
+When specified (see 6.1), a sample shall be subjected to first article inspection (see 6.2) in accordance with 4.4.

 3.2 Ingredients.
 All ingredients shall be clean, sound, wholesome, and free from foreign material, evidence of rodent or insect infestation, extraneous material, off-odors, off-flavors, and off-colors.